Thymus serpyllum, T. vulgaris

 Low growing, hardy perennial ground cover with small, fragrant leaves topped with lavender flowers in summer.
 Known as both Mother-of-Thyme and Creeping Thyme, by either name it is an excellent, ornamental edible to plant between stepping stones, or edge herb and vegetable gardens.
-Mother-of-Thyme is an excellent container plant; provides cascading carpets of irresistible fragrance and color.
+Mother-of-Thyme is an excellent container plant; creates cascading carpets of irresistible fragrance and color.

-Best culinary thyme, higher essential oil content; a spicier, more pungent flavor for meat, poultry, and fish.
+The best culinary thyme, with a high essential oil content, and a spicy, pungent flavor.
+Use summer thyme to flavor meat, poultry, and fish.
 Plants grow 6-12 inches tall, with a more upright stance than most thymes.
-Easy to grow in pots or herb garden.
-Winter hardy to zone 6, can grow as an annual everywhere.
+Easy to grow in pots, or herb garden.
+Winter hardy to zone 6, summer thyme can be grown as an annual everywhere.
 Packet is ⅛ gram, about 500 seeds.